singaround/songbook/songs/maid-on-the-shore-maid-on-the-shore.md

 _For to roam once again on the shore_

 "Now you must be mad and your men must be sad,\
-And your men must be deep in despair-o\
+Oh your men must be deep in despair-o\
 I sang you to sleep and I robbed you of wealth\
-Again I'm a maid on the shore, shore, shore\
+Once again I'm a maid on the shore, shore, shore\
-_Again I'm a maid on the shore."_
+_Once_ _again I'm a maid on the shore."_